Coronal leakage – A cause of root canal treatment failure. –

 B) Coronal leakage as it pertains to permanent dental restorations:

-Generally speaking, your tooth’s permanent restoration should be placed as soon as it is reasonably convenient (in other words, don’t drag your feet on scheduling this procedure).
+Generally speaking, following the completion of your tooth’s endodontic therapy, you must not delay.
+Your tooth’s “final” restoration should be placed as soon as is reasonably convenient.
+(In other words, don’t drag your feet in scheduling this procedure.)

-It’s important to adhere to your dentist’s instructions on this matter.
-Their recommendation will be based on the type of interim (temporary) restoration they have placed in your tooth’s access cavity and the time frame they feel they can rely on the seal it creates.
+Exactly what time period is appropriate will be based on the type of interim (temporary) restoration your dentist has placed and the time frame over which they feel they can predictably rely on the seal it creates.
+Strict compliance with their recommendation is important.

-- Be capable of creating a barrier to seepage/leaking.
+- Be capable of creating a barrier able to prevent seepage/leakage past it.

 - Be durable enough that this seal is maintained, even as the tooth functions under extreme conditions.